 Turns out it was a road to the Bar BC Dude Ranch that was long abandoned.
 We had lunch at the trail head then hiked down to look at the old buildings.

-Then there were lots of stops to look at the Teton Mountains a new read about glaciers.
+Then there were lots of stops to look at the Teton Mountains and read about glaciers.

-We did a semicolon drive by Jenny Lake because the Jenny Lake Visitor Center was packed.
+We did a brief drive by Jenny Lake because the Jenny Lake Visitor Center was packed.
 Turns out that was one of the smaller lakes.

 Another trip down a dirt road brought us to 2 remote campsites, a boat ramp, and a chance to get into the clear lake water in the larger lake, Jackson Lake. \240Scott never passes up a chance to put his feet in the water.